All Products

 Document Center

-When you invoke a function in asynchronous mode, the request is persisted to the internal queue of Function Compute before it is processed in a reliable manner.
-If you want to track and save the states of asynchronous invocations in each phase to obtain better task control capabilities and observability, you can enable the task mode to process asynchronous requests.
+When you invoke a function in asynchronous mode, requests are persisted to the internal queue of Function Compute before it is processed in a reliable manner.
+If you want to track and save the states of asynchronous invocations in each phase to obtain better task control and observability capabilities, you can enable the task mode to process asynchronous requests.
 This topic describes the background information, limits, and common features of asynchronous tasks.

 Background